Android-Rookies/Group-Project/README.md

 [x]- Analyze how we can make the app easy for the user navigate

-[]- Analyze how we are going to code our project
+[x]- Analyze how we are going to code our project

-[]- Analyze what additional features we can add to the application gif for updated process: https://i.imgur.com/ps1r88a.gifv
+[]- Analyze what additional features we can add to the application

+Gif for updated process Unit 10: https://i.imgur.com/ps1r88a.gifv

+Gif for updated process Unit 11: https://i.imgur.com/TLIzifV.gifv